The HCHA produced a pre-budget 2016 paper about economic instability in the sector.

 Home-based Support services for older people (OAG, 2011)

 2011 Performance audit report by the Office of the Controller and Auditor-General, discussing how effectively the Ministry of Health and District health Boards are ensuring that, where appropriate, older people get the care and support they need to remain living independently at home.

 Research and other reports

 - Care and support in the community for older people (Ministry of Health issues paper 2007)

-- ASPIRE Report (an evalution of three significant ageing in place programmes)
+- ASPIRE Report (an evaluation of three significant ageing in place programmes)

 - Quality and safety project (Ministry of Health)

 - Meeting the Challenge: Enhancing Sustainability and the Patient and Consumer Experience within the Current Legislative Framework for Health and Disability Services in New Zealand, Report of the Ministerial Review Group, is also known as The Horn Report.

 - Care and Support in the Community Setting (Health Workforce Advisory Committee 2006)